Here’s Exactly How to Detox Your Nails (The Right Way)March 22, 2019

 Extra Strength Solution

-Apply essie Millionails to your nails, avoiding the cuticle area, every other day for one week.
+Apply Essie Millionails to your nails, avoiding the cuticle area, every other day for one week.
 Once the week is up, remove the treatment with a non-acetone–based polish remover and start the regimen again!
-This is something you can definitely do for more than just 10 days.
+This is something you can definitely do for more than just ten days.

 Now that your nails are on the path to recovery, it’s more important than ever to steer clear of stripping agents.
 “Keep hands out of water as much as possible.
 When doing dishes, gardening, and similar activities — use gloves!!” says Kait.
-As we manicurists like to say: Treat your nails like jewels, not tools!
-Since this is something we’d prefer you do forever —instead of 10 days — may we suggest making him do all the cleaning?!
+As we manicurists like to say: Treat your nails like jewels, not tools.

 Nail Polish Haven

-It’s been a long journey (or so it seemed!), but now your nails are strong and ready for a treat.
-Your favorite polish!
-Just be sure to use a quality base and top coat like L’Oréal Paris One Stop Base and Top of the Line and integrate the nail care challenge into your routine every so often to keep those nails pretty!
+It’s been a long journey (or so it seemed!), but now your nails are strong and ready for a treat — your favorite polish.
+Be sure to use a quality base and top coat like essie All in One Base Top Coat and integrate the nail-care challenge into your routine every so often to keep those nails strong.